Fgrtue/Lock-Free-Data-Structures/README.md

 The same files you can run with `bench` instead of `test` to have the benchmarks.

 For tests, it is recommended to use `Debug` mode.
-For benchmarks `Release` should work better.
+For benchmarks `Release` would be more appropriate.

 ## What's inside